kdex/ws-promise-client/README.md

 Boolean property that determines whether or not to resolve the promise after the first reply.
 ###### onReply(payload, finished)
 Callback function that is called with the server's reply `payload` every time the server sends a reply to this request.
 If the server has sent its last reply, `finished` will be `true`, otherwise `false`.
-#### WS.prototype.receive(payload, onIntermediaryResult, options)
-Receives multiple replies from the server, sending it `payload` first.
-If `onIntermediaryResult` is set, it will be called on every reply with the received payload and a boolean that specifies if the corresponding reply was the last.
-Returns a promise that will resolve with the last reply's payload on the last reply that the server sends.
-The `options` argument is an optional object with the following keys:
-###### timeout
-Numeric property that determines the timeout to wait in order to reject the promise.
 #### Events
 The following standard WebSocket **client** events can be handled with `on(event, handler):
 - error